CelloSerenity/alts-redir/README.md

 - Provides convenient actions:
   - Copy Source URL
   - View Source Data (opens the feed URL in a new tab)
-- Mobile‑friendly UI with safe‑area insets (great on iOS).
+- Mobile‑friendly UI.
 - Zero build step, zero external dependencies — just static HTML + JS.

 >[!CAUTION]
->AltSource URLs including question marks (?) or ampersands (&) may encounter issues if not URL‑encoded.
+>AltSource URLs including question marks (?) or ampersands (&) may encounter issues.
 I’ll look into fixing it if it actually poses a problem for anyone.

 ---